open-ephys/commutator-docs/source/coax-commutator/index.rst

   <https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html>`__
   refer to the complete :ref:`user_guide`.
-- To interface the commutator with your custom software, third-party devices, modif your device, or build your own commutator, refer to the :ref:`dev_guide`.
+- To interface the commutator with your custom software, third-party devices, modify your device, or build your own commutator, refer to the :ref:`dev_guide`.